-According to the Office of Public Works (OPW) Flood maps it appears that some sections of Pigeon Road have a high probability of flooding by rainfall (1 in 10 chance of occurring or being exceeded in any given year).
+According to the Office of Public Works (OPW) flood maps some sections of Pigeon road have a high probability of flooding by rainfall (1 in 10 chance of occurring or being exceeded in any given year).
 It is unclear if the Site is affected by these sections.
 There are no recorded flood events within 500 m of the Site.